randyburden/Sequelocity.NET/README.md

 If you take a look at the code base for Sequelocity, you will find that almost all of the behavior for the DatabaseCommand object is actually implemented as extension methods.
 What this means is that new behavior can be easily added by you or your team by simply implementing your own extension methods.

 This architectural decision was very much intentional and demonstrates that Sequelocity is not really a framework but a utility and helper library for helping you connect and interact with your ADO.NET supported database of choice.
-The DatabaseCommand object is just a very simple light-weight wrapper around the .NET framework provided DbCommand in order to enable additional functionality and features.
+The DatabaseCommand object is just a very simple lightweight wrapper around the .NET framework provided DbCommand in order to enable additional functionality and features.

 *You can visit the [DatabaseCommand Overview](https://github.com/AmbitEnergyLabs/Sequelocity.NET/wiki/DatabaseCommand-Overview) wiki page for a more detail on it and examples of working with the DatabaseCommand.*